 Reversible Postpartum Contraception

 |Natural family planning||Barrier method||Progestin-only oral contraceptive||Long-acting reversible contraceptive|

 Resumption of Ovulation

 Similarly, ovulation is unpredictable and can occur even before the onset of menstrual cycles in breastfeeding women which can fall anywhere between 27 days and 6 months after delivery.
 Therefore, the return of the menstrual cycle is not a good indicator of the appropriate time to initiate contraception but as a guide contraception is needed after 21 days postpartum as 60% of non-lactating women are fertile in this period.

-Ovulation women who are lactating or breastfeeding depends on the frequency and duration of breastfeeding, the maternal nutritional status and her body mass index (BMI).
-Ovulation in breastfeeding women is typically delayed due to the inhibition of hypothalamic gonadotrophin releasing hormone by prolactin.
+Ovulation in women who are lactating or breastfeeding depends on the frequency and duration of breastfeeding, the maternal nutritional status and her body mass index (BMI).
+Ovulation in breastfeeding women is typically delayed due to the inhibition of hypothalamic gonadotropin-releasing hormone by prolactin.